LivioDad/SmartTrafficLight/README.md

   * `gpiozero`, `paho-mqtt`, `requests`, `sqlite3`, `cherrypy`, `lgpio`, `adafruit-circuitpython-dht`, `blinka`

-The installation is automatically done at start, but you can separately install them via:
+The installation is automatically done at start, but you can run the installation separately via:

 ```bash
 ./install_requirements.sh